saint-bando/WHSTechNotes/journal.md

 Last Friday, our class had a substitute teacher, and how we behaved really mattered.
 If we were respectful and followed the rules, it probably made their day a lot easier.
 But if we were noisy, didn't listen, or were rude, it likely made their job much harder and left them feeling stressed and unappreciated.

 If I could change anything, it would be to make sure everyone showed more respect and cooperation.
 Next time, I can personally make an effort to be more attentive and polite.
 This way, any substitute who comes in will feel respected and supported, making the day better for everyone.

+# march 17, 2025
+During spring break I engaged with technology in various ways.
+I primarily used social media for communication and entertainment, which kept me connected with friends.
+I also explored some new apps and games that were both enjoyable and mentally stimulating.

+Connecting this experience to our class, I noticed how problem-solving and coding skills come into play when navigating these platforms and understanding their functionality.

+# march 24, 2025
+March Madness has really changed with new technologies like AI and augmented reality.
+AI predictions can make things more exciting because they get people talking about who might win, even if it takes away some of the surprises that make the tournament fun.

+Social media and streaming services have also changed how fans enjoy the games.
+Now, we can share our thoughts and reactions right away, and we can watch games anywhere we want.
+This makes it feel more connected and engaging, making March Madness even more fun to follow.

+# march 31, 2025
+1. Right now, I’m feeling a bit stressed and tired, but also excited for the end of the school year.
+2. The most stressful part of school lately has been preparing for the STAAR testing.
+It feels like there’s so much pressure to do good.
+3. To take care of myself during stressful times, I could try to get more sleep, take breaks when studying, and maybe even do some fun activities to relax.
+4. One goal I have for the rest of the school year is to improve my grades in math.
+I’ll stay motivated by setting small goals and rewarding myself when I reach them.
+5. When I’m feeling overwhelmed, I can talk to my best friend.
+I trust them because they always listen and give good advice.